 Dear Parents and Community Members:

-We are communicating with you to present the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for Carman-Ainsworth Community Schools Alternative Program: Atlantis Alt.
-High School.
+We are communicating with you to present the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for Carman-Ainsworth Community Schools Alternative Program: Bendle/Carman-Ainsworth Alternative [Atlantis HS].
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions or suggestions about the AER or the alternative program, please contact Wesley Mayo (Principal) with your thoughts and ideas.

-The AER is electronically available for you to review by visiting the following web site: http://bit.ly/2IsaN3V or on attached to our school’s website.
+The AER is electronically available for you to review by visiting the following web site: http://bit.ly/2IsaN3V or you may review a copy in the main office at Atlantis.

 Our students traditionally come to our program through a referral process based on the following school areas: Academic progress is behind for their assigned grade; Attendance issues; Behavioral issues; Change of Placement due to Disciplinary Actions; Parents’ Request for Placement; “Outside” Issues.
 Our program’s original intent is to provide an avenue for credit recovery towards grade course accomplishments to return to correct grade or obtain a high school diploma.
 Our program also does its very best to insist and assist students in developing skills, knowledge and abilities to meet expectations as a student, remain out of any disciplinary issues while attending school and become as a positive, contributing citizen in the future.